peterhanania/Discord-Package/features.md

 ### introduction

-Ever wondered what Data discord collects?
-Or did you ever want to view what's inside of a discord package?
+Ever wondered what Data Discord collects?
+Or did you ever want to view what's inside of a Discord package?
 Discord Package is a customisable tool that allows you to view your data in a fancy way.
 You could also use our exporting feature to share your selected data with your friends.

 ##### 1